mietek/pol/README.md

 Each acts upon the temporary file produced by the previous, in accordance with the following examples:

-List in alphabetical order all employees in dept 6:
+List in alphabetical order all employees in dept. 6:

 -   6 DEPT EQUAL NAME SORT LIST

-First we choose records with dept = 6 and copy them into a temporary file.
+First we choose records with dept. = 6 and copy them into a temporary file.
 Then we sort that file by name.
 Then we list it.

-List twice, by seniority, all employees holding job 17 in dept 3:
+List twice, by seniority, all employees holding job 17 in dept. 3:

 -   17 JOB EQUAL 3 DEPT EQUAL SENIORITY SORT LIST LIST